Caching and performance

-Under normal circumstances Xoralia should load libraries and reports fast.
-We’ve built the app to be efficient and have tested in scenarios with libraries containing over a thousand documents.
+Xoralia has been built to be efficient and under most circumstances will load libraries and reports fast.
+It has been tested in scenarios with libraries containing over a thousand documents.

 In order to achieve fast speeds and performance at all times we have had to put in place some caching functions.
 This is because querying SharePoint at page load time can be slow, especially with large libraries containing many documents.
 Whilst standard users are not likely to be affected by this, document owners might notice irregularities caused by caching.